Scalingo/terraform-provider-scalingo/website/docs/r/addon.html.md

 page_title: "Scalingo: scalingo_addon"
 sidebar_current: "docs-scalingo-resource-addon"
 description: |-
   Provides a Scalingo Add-On resource.
-These can be attach services to a Scalingo app.
+These can be attached to a Scalingo app.
 ---

 # scalingo_addon

 Provides a Scalingo Add-On resource.
-These can be attach services to a Scalingo app.
+These can be attached to a Scalingo app.

 ## Example Usage